-- In a small bowl, whisk together 3 of the eggs with the Parmesan cheese and black pepper.
+In a small bowl, whisk together 3 eggs with the Parmesan cheese and black pepper.
 Pour over the roasted red peppers.

-- In a small bowl, lightly beat the remaining egg and brush over the pastry.
+In a small bowl, lightly beat one egg and brush over the pastry.

-- Cover the pan with aluminum foil and bake for 30 minutes.
+Cover the pan with foil and bake for 30 minutes.
 Remove the foil and bake for an additional 20 to 30 minutes, until puffed and golden brown.